jennecattoor/project-mapping/README.md

 ## Projection mapping

-🚀 Build with vite
+🚀 Build with vite <br>
-🎯 A game that is projected on the building of Broelkaai 6 for the expo Wonder in Kortrijk.
+🎯 A game that is projected on the building of Broelkaai 6 for the expo Wonder in Kortrijk.<br>